 Carbon footprint

-What is a carbon footprint, and why is reducing it so important to combating climate change?
+What is a carbon footprint, and why is it so important to reduce it in order to minimise climate change?

 Whether we are driving a car, taking an aeroplane journey or even consuming everyday foodstuffs such as beef, we are leaving an invisible carbon footprint.
 So many of our day-to-day activities leave a trail of greenhouse gas emissions behind, gases that are released into the atmosphere and trap heat, thus contributing to climate change.
 Being aware of an activity’s carbon footprint, which is measured in tons of CO2, is important when it comes to taking measures and launching initiatives to reduce these emissions to the lowest possible level.
 The responsibility for doing so, in order to avoid catastrophic climate change, falls to individuals, companies and governments.